ahejackson/tempaste-parser/README.md

 npm install tempaste-parser
 ```

-Then in your code import:
+Depending on your use case, there are three functions of interest.

 ```
-import { parsePaste, parseTem } from 'tempaste-parser'
+import { parsePaste, parsePasteTems, parseTem } from 'tempaste-parser'
 ```

-These two functions both take a string.
+These three functions both take a string.

+`parseTem` will parse a single Temtem set.
+If the string isn't a valid Temtem set, it will return a `notes` object.
+If the string is empty it will return null.

-`parsePaste` will parse a string into an arry of however many Temtem sets it finds. `parseTem` will parse a single Temtem set.
+`parsePaste` will parse a string into an array of however many Temtem sets or notes objects it finds.

+`parsePasteTems` is the same as `parsePaste` but will ONLY return valid Temtem sets.
+For most use cases this is what you will want.

+To give you maximum flexibility, the parser has no built in limit on the lenght of the input string it will try and parse and does not do any sanitization of it's output.
+You should take precautions if you run it on unknown text sources.

 ## Local Demo